Luiz de Barros

 Luiz de Barros (September 12, 1893 – 1982) was a prominent Brazilian film director, film producer, film editor, screenwriter, cinematographer, film actor and set designer and manager who played a key role in Brazilian film production from the early silent era around 1914 through to the late 1970s.
-One of his trademarks was taking responsibility of nearly every department of the production of his films.
+One of his trademarks was taking responsibility for nearly every department of the production of his films.

 He directed over 80 films between 1914 and 1977.